Syngrapha viridisigma (Grote, 1874)

 Photograph copyright: Merrill A. Peterson

-Syngrapha viridisigma is a mottled gray medium-sized moth (FW length 18 - 21 mm) with a green stigma that flies in forests throughout most of the Northwest during the summer.
-The forewing has a pointed apex, a slightly scalloped fringe, and a prominent flange at the anal angle.
+Syngrapha viridisigma is a mottled gray medium-sized moth (FW length 18 - 21 mm) that flies in forests throughout most of the Northwest during the summer.
+It has a green stigma and a forewing with a pointed apex, a slightly scalloped fringe, and a prominent flange at the anal angle.
 The color is mottled steel-gray with speckling of darker scales that is least prominent on the anterior wing distal to the reniform spot.
 The median area is usually darker gray.
 An ornate bright green stigma is present on the mid-wing.
 The basal, antemedial, and postmedial lines are dark gray, double and filled with the ground color.
 The basal line is evident on the anterior wing.
 The antemedial line is irregular from the costa across the cell, offset on the the cubital vein and strongly oblique toward the base from this vein to the trailing margin.
 The median line is diffuse, darkest anterior to the stigma.
 The postmedial line is faint anterior to the cubital vein, sometimes finely waved, strongly drawn toward the base on the costa, smoothly outwardly convex and inwardly convex from the costa to the fold, slightly bent toward the trailing margin in the fold.
 The subterminal line is dark gray, jaggedly irregular with several teeth on the mid-wing.
 The terminal line is faint, scalloped near the edge of the wing.
 The fringe is gray, weakly scalloped.
 The orbicular and reniform spots are thin and pale gray surrounded by darker gray.
 The orbicular spot is an irregularly square.
-The reniform spot is weakly hourglass-shaped and sligthly tilted toward the apex.
+The reniform spot is weakly hourglass-shaped and slightly tilted toward the apex.
 The hindwing is warm gray-tan, with a slightly darker gray outer margin and veins.
 The hindwing fringe is pale whitish gray with a yellow-tan and gray slightly checkered base.
 The head and thorax are steel gray with dark transverse bands on the distal collar.
 Loose tufts are present on the posterior thorax and several dorsal abdominal segments.
 The male antenna is filiform.

 This species is the only species in the subfamily Plusiinae with a green stigma.
 It is most likely to be confused with Syngrapha celsa, a widespread and common species with a gray forewing.
 It is a smaller species with a yellow rather than green stigma.